PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 The preflight-only fixture records one graph-index refresh and build flags `[true, false]`.
-Architecture checks fix both target/LayoutState combinations, runner order, shared scope keywords, and the 139-call global characterization.
+Architecture checks fix both target/LayoutState combinations, runner order, and shared scope keywords.
+The global characterization was 139 calls at that checkpoint and is 137 after the later post-QDQ consolidation.
 A focused terminal-boundary checkpoint passed:

 ```text